 - Although useless for making anything out of (it's chemically fragile and has about the same consistency as lead), atium from Mistborn: The Original Trilogy has extremely powerful magic properties.
 There is also lerasium, which has the same thing going for it, but is also extremely rare.

-- Don't forget about Duranium and Tritanium, which are used in building ultra-strong ship hulls.
+- Star Trek: Dilithium, usually found in crystalline form, and Duranium and Tritanium which are used in building ultra-strong ship hulls.

 - Mortdred's Magical Metals includes: Orichalcum, Mithril, Kyrrad, Yaddrakk, Blachalcum (Black Orichalcum), Stellaine, Rosantium, Sarabandium, Vartium, True (-copper, -silver, -lead), Steel (Silvered, Volcano-, Soul, Demon-, Glowie-, Emerald-, Ruby-, Sapphire-, Green-), Pitch Metal, Blood Metal, Gods Copper, Irbynite, Peraltoid, Javednite, Wetznite, Sevenril, Eonmite, Mabril, Raysorite, Bolusture, Antine, Magmir, Iclling, Siderite, Irridesium, True (Iron, Copper, Gold), Mithral, Absolute (Iron, Copper, Silver, Gold), Solarite, Exotic Adamantium, Hard Water, Orchallium, Tarnrill, Tsargo, Earth's Blood, Dwarven (Copper, Electrum, Lead), Greater Gold, Solid Quicksilver, Miner's Tin, Star of (Iron, Copper, Silver, Gold, Platinum) and Fixed Mercury.